When Shirley Mason was a young girl, she participated in an activity one summer that ended up being a life-altering experience.

 Nick and Lins cite events like naked bike rides and naked festivals as success stories in attracting a younger crowd than “genuine” naturism.
 Portland’s version of the World Naked Bike Ride (WNBR) just might take the cake as the world’s most popular unclothed cycling jaunt.
 The event – which originated 14 years ago as a gathering to raise awareness about cycling safety and the use of fossil fuels – has morphed into a carnival-like party that has attracted more than 10,000 riders in recent years.

 So, how has a protest against oil dependency come to be viewed as “a bit of a rite of passage for Portlanders” and an event “at the heart of soul of why people enjoy living in Portland”?
 According to organizer Meghan Sinnott, backing from the media hasn’t hurt.
 Portland’s WNBR has established a partnership with the Portland Mercury, a prominent weekly newspaper.
 Sinnott credits eye-catching promotional materials – such as Facebook banners, posters and items sold on site – for giving the ride an air of coolness.
-Plus, as Sinnott says, “We’re not a very prudish city.”
+Plus, as Sinnott boasts, “We’re not a very prudish city.”

 According to Nick and Lins, young people serve as the driving force in naked tourism.
-“Generation Y is known for questioning old values and habits,” the couple says.
+“Generation Y is known for questioning old values and habits,” the couple reckons.
 “And now, that they’ve grown [to become] twenty- and thirty-somethings, they also question the conventional way of living and to an extent, also of traveling.”

 A crucial issue organizers of naked tourism products and naked events grapple with is establishing a good relationship with its surrounding community, something that can be challenging but necessary in ensuring the stability of an event or tourism product.
 In Portland, WNBR event staff attend neighborhood association meetings to answer questions, which Sinnott maintains is not required for obtaining a ride permit but helps put a face to the names of its organizers.
 She also credits the decision to change the route every year (which is made in order to not keep favoring the same neighborhoods) as a reason why the ride continues to have a good name.